A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

 In this section, we present the numerical results of our simulations for both the pure ABM and the hybrid model, which integrates both agent-based and PDE-based components.
-We begin in Section \ref{subsec:grid} by describing the spatial discretization used for the PDE domain, including the grid construction and its key properties.
-Next, in Section \ref{subsec:NumberOfRuns}, we will discuss the number of simulation runs and evaluate performance in terms of runtime and error metrics.
-In Section \ref{subsec:compTimeAccuracy}, we compare the computational efficiency and accuracy of the ABM and hybrid model, highlighting the trade-offs introduced by coupling the two approaches.
-Finally, Section \ref{subsec:extremeExperiments} presents a set of extreme-case experiments designed to test the robustness and behavior of the hybrid model under challenging conditions.
+For readers interested in the technical details underlying these simulations, additional information is provided in the appendix.
+This includes the construction and key properties of the PDE grid (see Appendix~\ref{appendix:grid}), the process of landscape creation used to initialize the population distribution (see Appendix~\ref{appendix:landscapeCreation}), and the number of simulation runs performed, along with performance evaluation in terms of runtime and error metrics (see Appendix~\ref{appendix:NumberOfRuns}).
+In Section~\ref{subsec:compTimeAccuracy}, we compare the computational efficiency and accuracy of the ABM and hybrid model, highlighting the trade-offs introduced by coupling the two approaches.
+Finally, Section~\ref{subsec:extremeExperiments} presents a set of extreme-case experiments designed to test the robustness and behavior of the hybrid model under challenging conditions.
 All experiments are conducted for two different population scenarios: a 25\% sample of the full dataset, with results scaled accordingly, and the complete 100\% population.